aleksei-berezkin/fluent-streams/README.md

 ## Usage

-The [`stream()`](https://aleksei-berezkin.github.io/fluent-streams-docs/functions/stream-1.html) function is the primary entry point for creating a stream from an iterable.
+The [`stream()`](https://aleksei-berezkin.github.io/fluent-streams-docs/functions/stream-1.html) function is the primary entry point for creating a stream from an iterable or generator function.
 Refer to the [documentation](https://aleksei-berezkin.github.io/fluent-streams-docs/) for additional ways to create `Stream` or `Optional`.

 ```typescript
 import { abc, stream } from 'fluent-streams'